 As you can see in the picture below the taproot grows underground and the red stalks and green leaves grow out of the ground.

 The taproot (the red round part), which is most commonly eaten, has a sweet and earthy taste.

-Beetroot can either be eaten raw, cooked or pickled.
-You can also juice it.
+Beetroot can be eaten raw, cooked, pickled or even juiced.

 In France, you can either buy raw beetroots or already cooked ones.
 Well, actually, it is much easier to find cooked beets at the vegetable store than raw beets.
 And most of the time, you will find them in stores without the leaves, even though they are edible.

-The most common way to eat beetroot is in a salad.
-But there are many other ways to eat them.
+The most popular way to enjoy beetroot is in salads, but there are many other ways to enjoy them too.